adambard/learnxinyminutes-docs/c.html.markdown

   printf("\n");

   // *****NOTES*****:
-  // If the body of control expression is only one statement than parenthesises
+  // If the body of control expression is only one statement then parentheses
-  // are optional, but often recommended: for (jj = 0; jj < 5; jj++)
+  // are optional, but recommended: for (jj = 0; jj < 5; jj++)
       printf("%d\n", jj);